 To see and be seen is the credo, especially in circumstances where visibility is reduced and in high traffic situations around airports and in training areas, where instructors are busy with students.

-Several manufacturers are selling LED position and landing lights (including LED strobes too), these are very reliable with a long service life, probably longer than the aircraft.
-Current draw is much less resulting in thinner cables and there is more weight savings too because the high voltage unit is no longer necessary.
+Several manufacturers are selling LED position and landing lights (including LED strobes too), these are very reliable with a long service life, probably longer than the aircraft it self.
+Current draw is much less resulting in thinner cables and there are weight savings too because the high voltage unit is no longer necessary.

 One drawback might be that prices are still relatively high, but that should improve as eventually production numbers will go up.
 On this page we highlight the different types of lights used on general aviation aircraft.

 External lights must comply to certain aviation rules and regulations regarding the emitted light.
-It describes the color, position and angle of visibility from where the light must be seen.
+It describes the color, position and angle of visibility from where the light must be seen around the aircraft.

 The lights are not restricted to the standard red, green and white position lights, sometimes called navigation lights, only.

-Military aircraft are sometimes equipped with a low intensity infrared beacon or strobe for detection during night flying.
+Military aircraft are sometimes equipped with a low intensity infrared beacon or strobe for detection during night flying with infrared goggles.

 Some aircraft are equipped with either recognition lights (usually somewhere on the wing leading edge) or landing and taxi lights.
 The difference between landing and taxi installation is the beam width.
 Taxi lights have a wider light beam to illuminate the runway / taxiway while moving on the ground during darkness.
-Landing lights must be capable to illuminate the runway from a greater distance and so they have a narrower beam.
+Landing lights must be capable to illuminate the runway from a greater distance and so they have a narrower, more concentrated longer range beam.

 Not very common in light airplanes but these airlines use these to light up the vertical fin and show off the company logo.
 Very effective in showing in which direction the aircraft is flying.
 And it does create a sort of Xmas tree in the sky.

 Sometimes installed under the wing of Cessna's and other high wing aircraft for illumination of the area in front of the cabin door.
-Handy when getting out of the aircraft during dark nights or in badly illuminated parking areas on airports.
+Very helpful when getting out of the aircraft during dark nights or in poorly illuminated parking areas on airports.

-Light Emitting Diodes (LEDs) are nowadays popular in aircraft too.
-Their light output (lumens) is at least equal but usually much better in terms of brightness and color than classic quartz or HID light solutions.
+Light Emitting Diodes (LEDs) are nowadays popular in most, if not all aircraft too.
+Their light output (lumens) is at least equal but usually much better in terms of brightness and color options than classic quartz or HID light solutions.

 These lights have a very long service life (sometimes even longer than the aircraft they are used on), weight is low, there is no filament to break, reliability is high, they are shock and vibration proof, have a rugged design, low power requirements and their small size make them ideal for these lighting solutions.
 Internal and external light applications being one of them.